AffaganoIsTheWay/SmartSense/README.md

 5. Build and Flash on the Nordic board

 For the Hardware
-1. Connect the Educational Boosterpack to the MSP432P401R
+1. Connect the Educational BoosterPack to the MSP432
-2. Ports P0.08 and P0.06 of nRF52 are connected to ports J1.4 and J1.3 of the BoosterpackXL board respectively using the wires
+2. Connect ports P0.08 and P0.06 of nRF52 to ports J1.4 and J1.3 of the BoosterPack board respectively using the wires
+3. Turn on the Nordic Thingy:52
+4. Turn on the Nordic nrf52dk.
+Make sure either it has a battery with power or is connected to a power supply via the micro usb port.
+5. Connect a power supply to the MSP432 board
+6. Ready to use!

 ***
 Illustrations